 The publish/subscribe paradigm is a powerful one, in which there is a clear decoupling of the message producer and consumer roles that interacting entities/services might have.
 The routing of messages from the publisher to the subscriber is within the purview of the message oriented middleware (MoM), which is responsible for routing the right content from the producer to the right consumers.
-In systems publish/subscribe а subscriber registers its interest in messages by subscribing to topics.
-In its simplest form these topics are typically ··/" separated Strings, for example StockQuotes/Companies/Adobe.
-When а publisher issues messages on a specific topic the middleware substrate routes the messages to all, and only those, subscribers that have registered an interest in this topic.
+In publish/subscribe systems a subscriber registers its interest in messages by subscribing to topics.
+In its simplest form these topics are typically "/" separated Strings, for example StockQuotes/Companies/Adobe.
+When a publisher issues messages on a specific topic the middleware substrate routes the messages to all, and only those, subscribers that have registered interest in the topic.